srnichols/StampsPattern/NAMING_CONVENTIONS.md

 This guide defines the standardized naming conventions for the Azure Stamps Pattern implementation to ensure consistency, clarity, and Azure best practices compliance.

+> **📝 Recent Updates**: This guide was enhanced to address naming consistency issues, particularly ensuring resource groups include Azure region abbreviations and storage accounts stay within the 24-character limit.
+All deployment scripts and templates have been updated to follow these standards.

 ## 🌍 **Resource Group Naming**

 ### **Pattern**: `rg-{purpose}-{region-short}-{environment}`